appanp/software-dev/01_terminology.md

 ## Terminology

+Some of the TODOs to complete this terminology list are:

+- [ ] - Add the terms from [agile alliance](https://www.agilealliance.org/agile101/agile-glossary/), [wovenware terminology](https://www.wovenware.com/software-development-glossary/), [parasoft terms]( https://www.parasoft.com/glossary/) and []().
+- [ ] - Add "for more info" links to each term.

 **Agile Development**: A framework for developing software in short, iterative cycles called sprints.
 Focuses on customer feedback and continuous improvement.
 It has the following benefits compared to the _Waterfall software development_ approach:

 - Increased productivity and efficiency